Wesbest/KubernetesForEveryone/README.md

 &nbsp;
 ### The End
 Well that's about it.
-Rais your hands if you have questions!
+Raise your hand if you have questions!